AndresMpa/math_II/doc/README.md

 - Provide a transformation that takes any vector of the 3D space and projects it to the light-blue plane.
 Compute the determinant
 - Provide a transformation that takes any vector of the 3D space and takes it to the purple line.
 What is your conclusion about the determinant?
 - The easiest one: Provide a transformation of a vector in the 3D space and transform it to the vector $\vec{v} = ( 0, 0, k )$ for any constant $k$.
 Provide your conclusions on the determinant

+# Task #3

+Do a 3 layers PCA over an image having RGB as layers each color should be a layer

+> Note: It's possible that matrix were not compatible, hence it might be necessary to fix that to join the matrices